lolilo/JavascriptEx3/post.md

 ## Posting to the server

 Here is a sample ajax request to post data to a url.
-Go ahead and run it, it will fail but you can take a look at what happens in the Network tab of the Chrome inspector.
+Open the todo list app in chrome and copy the ajax code below into the Chrome console.
+It will fail but you can take a look at what happens in the Network tab of the Chrome inspector.

 ````javascript